dnesteryuk/whisperer/README.md

   Placeholder = Class.new(OpenStruct)
 ```

-It decouples fixture builders from your application.
+It decouples factories from your application.

 ### Configuration